Katharine-Di-Cerbo/morphism/README.txt

 CUSTOM BACKGROUND
 This theme supports custom background, which is a native WordPress function.

-BACKGROUND IMAGE
-The background image used in the Digital Pro theme is free of copyright and courtesy of https://pixabay.com/en/smartphone-mobile-notebook-notepad-925287/.

 ICON FONTS
 The icons used in the Digital Pro theme are free of copyright and courtesy of http://ionicons.com/.